Juneseogi/juneseogi.github.io/_pages/Miscellaneous.md

 ## Lab Study Materials

-Paper summaries prepared for the regular seminar of the Mathematical Data Science Lab.
+Notes and summaries of papers and textbooks studied as part of my research in the Mathematical Data Science Lab.

+### Paper Summaries

 ### Paper